iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @beta
 export interface IOidcFrontendClient extends IDisposable, IAuthorizationClient {
-    getAccessToken(requestContext?: ClientRequestContext): Promise<AccessToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @beta, but its signature references "AccessToken" which is marked as @internal getAccessToken(requestContext?: ClientRequestContext): Promise<AccessToken>;
     hasExpired: boolean;
     hasSignedIn: boolean;
     initialize(requestContext: ClientRequestContext): Promise<void>;
     isAuthorized: boolean;
-    readonly onUserStateChanged: BeEvent<(token: AccessToken | undefined) => void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "onUserStateChanged" is marked as @beta, but its signature references "AccessToken" which is marked as @internal readonly onUserStateChanged: BeEvent<(token: AccessToken | undefined) => void>;
     signIn(requestContext: ClientRequestContext): Promise<void>;
     signOut(requestContext: ClientRequestContext): Promise<void>;